 • "{this is not an object nor expression, it's just a string, because it's contained in quotation marks}"

-In Automate, strings can be found in any of the input fields, eg. Responses, output conditions, or values saved to Memory.
+In Automate, Strings can be found in any of the input fields, eg. Responses, output conditions, or values saved to Memory.

-String methods
+List of String methods

 MethodDescription